Master of Science in Rehabilitation Counseling,

-The Department of Psychiatric Rehabilitation and Counseling Professions seeks candidates with both strong academic potential and commitment to working in the community and with individuals with disabilities.
+The Department of Psychiatric Rehabilitation and Counseling Professions seeks candidates who have both strong academic potential and commitment to working in the community and with individuals with disabilities.
 Related employment or volunteer experience is desirable but not an admission requirement.
 Admission decisions are based on a review of all materials submitted with the application and take into account all aspects of the applicant including career goals, occupational background, relevant personal experiences, and academic performance and potential.
 Applications from individuals with diverse backgrounds who are interested in studying for a counseling degree are encouraged.
 Scores on standardized tests such as the GRE are not required for admission.
+Deadlines for application are April15 for Summer, June 15 for Fall, and November 15 for Spring.
+It is important to submit your application for admission to the program as early as possible so that there is adequate time for processing the application, arranging a personal interview, and reaching an admissions decision before the start of the semester when you would like to begin your studies.